Princess Elisabeth of Hesse and by Rhine: Religious life

 In April 1916, Ella visited the dowager empress at the Anichkov palace where the talk was of nothing but the need to dispose of the peasant Rasputin.
 Frustration was reaching boiling point, and in the face of Alix's obstinacy, Ella knew that it could not be long before someone would be driven to act.

 However, Elisabeth was worried about her relatives, who were under house arrest in the Alexander Palace in Tsarskoye Selo.
 She kept in touch with her sister Alexandra, even when she was in exile in Tobolsk, although under considerably more difficult conditions.

-In 2010, a historian claimed that Elisabeth may have been aware that the murder of Rasputin was going to take place and secondly, she knew who was going to commit it when she wrote a letter and sent it to the Tsar and the two telegrams to Grand Duke Dmitri Pavlovich and her friend Zinaida Yusupova.
+In 2010, a historian claimed that Elisabeth may have been aware that the murder of Rasputin was going to take place and secondly, she knew who was going to commit it when she wrote a letter and sent it to the emperor and the two telegrams to Grand Duke Dmitri Pavlovich and her friend Zinaida Yusupova.
 The telegrams, which were written the night of the murder, reveal that Elisabeth was aware of who the murderers were, before that information had been released to the public, and she stated that she felt that the killing was a "patriotic act".